-- to all parish councils and organisations in the Diocese of Sydney, and - to all licensed clergy and authorised lay ministers licensed in the Diocese of Sydney.
+- · to all parish councils and organisations in the Diocese of Sydney, and - · to all clergy and lay ministers licensed in the Diocese of Sydney.

 The most up-to-date version of the Policy and Guidelines will be available on the Safe Ministry website of the Professional Standards Unit (PSU).
 Hard copies of the policy and associated documents can be supplied via the PSU, on request.